sleexyz/dir-loader/README.md

 #### why not just make this some kind of webpack loader/plugin?
-Webpack's not gonna solve all your programs.
+Webpack's not gonna solve all your problems.
 Seperation of concerns: use dinocms to link your content, and use webpack to bundle it up.

 ### todo:
 - add debug mode